yogitasn/DataCollection/README.md

-# PLOPS: Parking Lot Occupancy Project in Seattle
+# Parking Lot Occupancy Project in Seattle

 * **Where can I find a parking spot near me?**
 * **Where is a street/block to find a parking spot right now? or in 1 hour?**